 Points of Interest

-Southern California is a great home base and jumping off point for tours around the southwest.
+Hemet is just east of and centered halfway between Los Angeles and San Diego.
+A one and a half hour drive to either city.
+Making Hemet a great home base and jumping off point for tours around the southwest.

 - Boating, Fishing and Hiking at Diamond Valley Lake